 Mehta’s modus operandi involved artificially inflating specific stocks, which, in turn, impacted the stock market.
 Here is a brief account of how he did it:

-• Bank Receipts (BRs): Banks in India are required to maintain liquid funds of a certain amount.
-Banks often lend and borrow from each other to maintain this balance.
+- Bank Receipts (BRs): Banks in India are required to maintain liquid funds of a certain amount.
+To keep this balance, banks often lend and borrow from each other.
 When a bank lends money, it gets a Bank Receipt (BR) from the borrowing bank; this acts as a short-term IOU backed by securities.

-• Selling the Stocks: Once the stock prices were inflated, Mehta sold the stocks and paid back the banks.
-The difference between the buying and selling prices was his profit.
+- Selling the Stocks: Once the stock prices were inflated, Mehta sold the stocks and paid back the banks.
+His profit was the difference between the buying and selling prices.

-• The Bubble Bursts: This system worked so long as the stock prices kept rising.
+The Bubble Bursts: This system worked for a long time as the stock prices kept rising.
 However, when the stock market eventually crashed, Mehta could no longer repay the banks, which led to the discovery of the scam.

-Following the revelation of the 1992 Indian stock market scam, a rigorous investigation was carried out to uncover the truth behind the fraudulent activities.
-This was done to bring the perpetrators to justice.
-The scale and complexity of the scam necessitated the involvement of multiple regulatory bodies and law enforcement agencies.
+Following the revelation of the 1992 Indian stock market scam, a rigorous investigation was carried out to uncover the truth behind the fraudulent activities and bring the perpetrators to justice.
+The scale and complexity of the fraud necessitated the involvement of multiple regulatory bodies and law enforcement agencies.

 The investigation primarily focused on Harshad Mehta, the mastermind behind the scam, and his associates.
 The authorities meticulously examined bank records, stock market transactions, and financial documents to trace the flow of funds and unravel the intricate web of deceit.
-The investigation revealed the modus operandi employed by Mehta, shedding light on the various strategies and tactics used to manipulate the stock market.
+The investigation revealed Mehta’s modus operandi, shedding light on the various strategies and tactics used to manipulate the stock market.

 The legal process was lengthy, given its complexity, which required substantial time and resources.
 However, the determination to ensure that justice was delivered prevailed.
 Ultimately, the court pronounced its verdict, holding the guilty parties accountable for their actions.
 The legal proceedings resulted in convictions and punishments for the individuals found guilty.